Amourspirit/python-ooouno-ex/ex/auto/writer/odev_story_creator/README.md

 numbers in footer, A4 page style, title, and subtitle, and saves as "bigStory.doc" (Word 97 format) in the working folder.

+if `--visible` is `True` then message boxes are displayed asking if you want to save and close document.

 ## See

 See Also: